ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 }
 ```

 Note that the order in which the plugins appear in this file is the order in which they're loaded.
-The most essential plugins are included at the top, such as our event emitter and our database, and that the plugins which depend on the essentials are loaded afterwards.
+The essential plugins are included at the top, such as our event emitter and our database, and that the plugins which depend on the essentials are loaded afterward.

-For this reason, if you're writing your own custom plugins, be sure to add them in this file below any other plugins that must be loaded for yours to function as intended.
+For this reason, if you're writing custom plugins, be sure to add them in this file below any other plugins that must be loaded for yours to function as intended.

-Typically, you should try to add your plugin to the bottom of this file, with one notable exception: replacing default plugins with your own implementations.
-In this special case, including your config as close as possible to that of the plugin you're replacing will ensure that subsequent plugins will work without a hitch.
+Typically, you should try to add your plugin to the bottom of this file, with one notable exception: replacing default plugins with your implementations.
+In this particular case, including your config as close as possible to that of the plugin you're overriding will ensure that subsequent plugins will work without a hitch.

 ## Shutting Down Our Node